MinaPhan2815/file-management/README.md

 ## Author
 This project was developed by MinhNhatPhan.
 You can reach out to the author via email at minhnhatphan2815@gmail.com for any inquiries or support related to the File Management System.

+## Give Stars ⭐

+If you find this project useful or appreciate the work done, please consider giving it a star on GitHub.
+It helps maintainers prioritize issues and attract contributors, ultimately improving the project for everyone!

 ## License
 This project is provided as-is without any specific license.
 You are free to use and modify the code for personal or educational purposes.
 However, please note that the author holds no liability for any consequences arising from the use of this software.